A little ventilation

 Jul 12, 2024 2:44 pm

-It's not that unusual for them to question us especially as lots of us do hide health problems from family and close friends so they don't all know we've been going through I think it's good thing as well as raising awareness for all the different reasons for needing an ostomy it helps us to accept it more the more we talk about it, even more so in cases like mine I didn't feel ill or have any problems but had 1000's of polyps that were turning malignant.
-I've even had Dr's question me as to why I chose to have an ileostomy instead of J-pouch.
+It's not that unusual for them to question us, especially as many of us do hide health problems from family and close friends, so they don't all know we've been going through it.
+I think it's a good thing, as well as raising awareness for all the different reasons for needing an ostomy.
+It helps us to accept it more the more we talk about it, even more so in cases like mine.
+I didn't feel ill or have any problems but had thousands of polyps that were turning malignant.
+I've even had doctors question me as to why I chose to have an ileostomy instead of a J-pouch.

 Jayne